mitodl/micromasters/grades/README.md

 ### update certificates

 When a learner's fifth and final course certificate is created, it triggers the creation of a program certificate.
 Course certificates are generated every hour (on the hour).
-If If this is too long to wait, use the `generate_program_certificates` management command.
+If this is too long to wait, use the `generate_program_certificates` management command.
 Each learner can only earn one Program certificate.